 But with a few tricks of your own, you can have flourishing plants growing on your balcony in no time!

 1. Adjust for unique plant micro-climates

-Balcony plants have their own micro-climate which depends on various other factors such as how much sun does the balcony get, which area is in the shade the whole day, how much heat is retained by the surrounding walls and if there are any rain shadows in your balcony.
+Balcony plants have their own micro-climate which depends on various other factors such as how much sun does the balcony get, which area is mainly in the shade, how much heat is retained, and if there are any rain shadows on your balcony.

 This micro-climate is unique to each plant, and although most of these plants will grow well in a backyard, they are likely not to survive on a balcony.

-But the micro-climate of these plants can be managed by keeping a few essential factors in mind such as using shade cloths to protect individual plants from the afternoon sun especially in summer.
+But the micro-climate of these plants can be managed by keeping a few essential factors in mind such as using shade cloths to protect individual plants from the afternoon sun, especially in Australia's hot summers.